Kailoren/EDMM/README.md

 panel.
 There's a text field for the base folder where screenshots get saved.
 Navigate to where you want the folder to be, copy the path and paste it into the box.

-There are also three manual override fields (System / Body / Ring) — you only need these if the plugin hasn't detected your current ring yet (e.g. right after starting the game, before you've dropped into a ring).
+There are also three manual override fields (System / Body / Ring).
+You only need these if the plugin hasn't detected your current ring yet (e.g. right after starting the game, before you've dropped into a ring).
 Normally you won't need to touch them.